 Have you ever wondered what the expiry date in small print on the packaging of your medicine really means?
-Understanding how to get the most from your medicines includes knowing how to work with the expiry date.
+When medicines are manufactured, by law they must be given an expiry date.
+Learn more about the safe storage of medicines.

 When medicines are manufactured, by law they have to be given an expiry date.
 This is the date after which they are not expected to be as effective as they should.

 Medicines lose their effectiveness over time because the chemicals in medicines can be broken down to inactive products by the effects of heat, light or oxygen.
 They can also become dangerous due to a change in their chemical composition.
 At worst, taking old medicines can be fatal if they’re for the treatment of serious conditions.

 Expiry dates can vary widely between different medicines and forms of medicine.
 For example dry tablets are likely to have a later expiry date than liquids.